-Needless to say, drinking soda isn’t healthy, not only because of the caffeine in it but also because of the jaw-dropping amount of sugar soda contains.
-The high levels of sugar in soda aren’t good for the skin and can also elevate your diabetes risk and lead to a decline in kidney function.
+Needless to say, drinking soda isn’t healthy, not only because of its caffeine content but also because of the jaw-dropping amount of sugar soda contains.
+The high levels of sugar in soda aren’t good for the dermis and can also elevate your diabetes risk, which can lead to a decline in kidney function.

-1. Reduces fat cells
+- Reducing fat cells

 Collagen: The Ultimate Skin Stimulant Drink?

-LAC Taut® Premium Collagen Advanced Formula is a collagen drink that contains a whopping 13,000mg of hydrolyzed marine collagen and 6 key active ingredients (elastin, hyaluronic acid, grape seed extract, ceramide, vitamin C) that stimulate collagen production and fight free radical damage.
+LAC Taut® Premium Collagen Advanced Formula is a high-quality collagen drink that contains a whopping 13,000mg of hydrolyzed marine collagen and 6 key active ingredients (elastin, hyaluronic acid, grape seed extract, ceramide, vitamin C) to stimulate collagen production and help fight free radical damage.

 True Beauty from the inside!

-I have been drinking my Taut drink for 3 months now and my complexion is so youthful.
+“I have been drinking my Taut drink for 3 months now and my complexion is so youthful.
 For the first time in my life, my nails are strong and don’t split.
 My hair is soft and shiny and not dry and dull like it used to be.
-Thank you Taut—-you have delivered my beauty secret to me
+Thank you Taut—-you have delivered my beauty secret to me.”

-I have been using Lac Taut collagen Formula and Taut dietary supplements, for 3 months now and I am very happy with the results.
-Using Taut products Improves my skin tone by visibly reducing my wrinkles, smooth away the appearance of my dry lines and any signs of aging.
-Using LAC Taut gives you a much better result, than getting Collagen treatment from Deluxe Skin Spa.
+“I have been using Lac Taut collagen Formula and Taut dietary supplements, for 3 months now and I am very happy with the results.
+Using Taut products Improves my skin tone by visibly reducing my wrinkles, smoothing the appearance of my dry lines, and any signs of aging.
+Using LAC Taut gives you a much better result, than getting Collagen treatment from Deluxe Skin Spa.”

-I've started drinking Taut Collagen for almost a year now.
-Since the day that I used it my skin clear, glowing, smooth, my skin looks ten years younger.
+“I've started drinking Taut Collagen for almost a year now.
+Since the day that I used it my skin is clear, glowing, smooth, my skin looks ten years younger.”